Transport for NSW: Ministers

-Ultimately, the Ministers are responsible to the Parliament of New South Wales.
+Ultimately, the Ministers are answerable to the Parliament of New South Wales.

 Public transport services

 Transport for NSW directly manages most train, bus, ferry and light rail services in New South Wales.
 The authority manages the route design, timetabling and branding of these services and also provides passenger information via printed material, a telephone service and a website.
 Operation of the services is contracted out to a mixture of other government-owned organisations and private enterprise.

 Transport for NSW public transport services are simply branded Transport.
 The following sub-brands are used depending on the type of service: